Mercedes-Benz Force Charge 0% Hybrid Battery

 Requirements

-- No other fault codes related to the hybrid system other than the low battery state of the HV battery.
+- There are no fault codes related to the hybrid system other than the low battery state of the HV battery.

-- External engine starter charger or connect to another vehicle using jumper cables.
-12 Volt and 50 Amps or higher output.
+- An external engine starter charger or connection to another vehicle using jumper cables—12 Volt and 50 Amps or higher output.

-- Even though the battery shows 0% on the center console, the battery needs to have between 5% and 20% charge when checked by the scan tool.
-If the battery has actual charge level has reached o%, it is impossible to charge it using any scanner.
+- Even though the battery shows 0% on the center console, when checked by the scan tool, it needs to be between 5% and 20% charged.
+If the battery’s actual charge level has reached o%, it is impossible to charge it using any scanner.

 How to charge a hybrid battery